ksemaj/Peony/ARCHIVED_ISSUES_TO_CREATE.md

-# Critical Issues to Address
+# Critical Issues to Address - ARCHIVED ✅
 **Extracted from ACTION_CHECKLIST.md**

+**Status:** All items completed as of October 29, 2025
+**Note:** This file is archived for historical reference.
+All issues have been resolved and tested.

 ## 🔴 CRITICAL - Before Any Release